A Hot San Diego Singles Beach Bash & The Miss Emerson Contest

 I had never heard of it before, so when PubClub.com sent me to experience it first hand, I was all about it!
-(The 2017 event is July 8-9 and 15-16.)
+(The 2021 event is one weekend, July 15-17.)
 The “alcohol ban” of San Diego beaches does not apply for OTL

 Fiesta Island has only one access road that circles the island.
 It is much better to take one of the free buses onto and off of the island than to try and fight for a parking spot.
 Unless you arrive early, there is not a parking spot to be found for most of the day unless you want to fight off someone with a stick to nab one.